JoshuaSimpson/personal-readme/README.md

 ![Clefairy pushing buttons](no-idea.gif)

-- Currently a Tech Lead on client.
+- Currently Tech Lead for Konsentus.
 It's an awesome team, and the first time I've taken on this sort of role
   - I'm still finding my bearing and actively looking for feedback, so let me know where I can improve
-  - I enjoy the balance of hands on dev, and the more 'concept-oriented' parts of my role
+  - I enjoy the balance of hands on dev and the more 'concept-oriented' parts of my role, but most of all the people part
-  - I really enjoy that we get to experiment with different ways of working and new processes as a team
+  - I really enjoy that we get to experiment with different ways of working and new processes as a team and cultivate a learning environment
 - I'm also Crypto's People Champion
   - I like enabling and effecting change
   - I love when people come to me with opinions on things